iamsuteerth/skyfox-backend/docs/README.md

 - **Authentication**: Required (Admin only)
 - **Query Parameters**:
   - `date`: Date in YYYY-MM-DD format (optional, defaults to current date)
+- **Description**: Retrieves all available slots on the requested date.
 - **Success Response (200 OK)**:
   ```json
   {